No B.S. Guide To STI ETF (2019): Prices, How to Buy, Returns & Dividends

 In terms of selling fees, POSB came out on top as it charges no fees.

 POEMS and Maybank Kim Eng, as stock brokerage firms, would charge the prevailing brokerage fees.
-As you would have accumulate substantial number of shares over the years, you should be able to avoid the minimum fees.
+As you would have accumulated a substantial number of shares over the years, you should be able to avoid the minimum fees.

 As such, the brokerage fee of 0.28% would be slightly cheaper than OCBC’s 0.3% selling charge.